 Whilst we often hear of the proofs relating to the Qur’ānic texts, the Prophetic Sunnah often gets left out of the discussion.
 Yet the Prophetic Sunnah is revelation and a proof just as the Qur’ān is.
 Indeed, the Sunnah is more voluminous than the Qur’ān, often carrying greater clarification and explanation.

 By necessity and induction, we know that the noble Prophetic Sunnah is testified to by the Qur’ān itself and it provides a greater detailed exposition of many rulings as well providing specification upon matters which are general, absolute and qualified.

 Keeping everything protected and preserved is commensurate with its given nature.
-The chapter 19 sets out precisely how the Dhikr is protected.Tawheed-Dhikr-is-Protected.pdf (30 downloads)
+This chapter sets out precisely how we know we certitude that the Dhikr is protected.Tawheed-Vol1-Dhikr-Protected.pdf (101 downloads)